 Contract disputes with customers can involve unique dynamics, as resorting to litigation against a customer will not necessarily be in a company’s best interests.
 However, companies must also take appropriate legal action to protect their assets and business interests, and they must be careful not to set a precedent of allowing their customers to violate the terms of their agreements without recourse.
 Our attorneys have extensive experience addressing these types of considerations in contract disputes, and we can help your company make informed and strategic decisions moving forward.

 Disputes regarding severance compensation, confidentiality and non-competition obligations, and various other issues can arise under employment contracts.
 We represent employers of all sizes in employment contract disputes involving senior executives and other employees.
-We also represent employers in other employment-related disputes, including discrimination and wrongful termination claims.
+We also represent employers in other employment-related disputes, including wrongful termination claims.

 We represent lenders, borrowers, lessors, customers, and other parties to disputes involving all types of commercial financing agreements.
 Our attorneys help companies favorably resolve complex disputes involving financing for vehicles, inventory, and other goods, as well as disputes involving financing for business operations and business acquisitions.

 Government contract disputes present unique risks and unique challenges for private contractors.
 At Oberheiden P.C., we have particular experience in the government sector, and we represent companies in dispute resolution proceedings involving government contract performance as well as federal investigations targeting allegations of government contract fraud.